aztfmods/terraform-azure-sa/README.md

 - Multiple shares, tables, containers and queues on each storage account
 - Advanced threat protection
 - Terratest is used to validate different integrations in [examples](examples)
+- The [diagnostics](examples/diagnostic-settings/main.tf) integration enables us to send logs to logging resources.

 The below examples shows the usage when consuming the module: